gmac/graphql-stitching-ruby/README.md

 type Product { upc:ID! }         # catelog location
 ```

-In the above, the Storefront and Catelog locations have different keys and are joined by an intermediary that has both.
-This pattern is perfectly valid and resolvable.
+In the above graph, the Storefront and Catelog locations have different keys that join through an intermediary with both.
+This pattern is perfectly valid and resolvable as long as the intermediary provides boundaries for each possible key:

 ```graphql
 type Product {